UMAprotocol/protocol/documentation/synthetic_tokens/tutorials/using_the_uma_sponsor_cli_tool.md

 It will let you be the “Token Sponsor,” which lets you:

-- Deposit collateral (ETH) and borrow synthetic tokens
+- Deposit collateral and borrow synthetic tokens
 - Manage your position’s collateral (deposit/withdraw)
 - Redeem the borrowed synthetic tokens and get collateral back
 - Transfer your position to another Ethereum address